phuzisham/volunteer_tracker/README.md

 7. _Use page in browser._

-_Or use Heroku link: 'heroku link'_
+_Or use Heroku link: https://glacial-wave-41656.herokuapp.com_

 ## Support and contact details

-_If you have questions or run into any issues email me at: (david.hale7@gmail.com)_
+_If you have questions or run into any issues email me at: david.hale7@gmail.com_

 ## Technologies Used